 Bachelor of Arts in Psychology, 2009

-Anderson is enjoying the coursework so far and is fascinated with psychology.
+Gloria is fascinated with psychology.
 "I have always wanted to learn what 'makes people tick.'
 Of course, there are some challenges.
 I like to take my time with my studies and put forth my best effort.
 It takes discipline to study at home and maintain a steady pace, but I am absolutely thrilled to be able to have the opportunity to do what I did not do when I was much younger.
 I have to remember to take a break now and then so that I get other things done, but the course work is so appealing that I sometimes lose track of the time."

-Even with her vast life experience, Anderson is pleased to note that her life has changed significantly since enrolling at Ashford.
+Even with her vast life experience, Gloria is pleased to note that her life has changed significantly since enrolling at Ashford.
 "I have a sense of getting caught up on what I missed earlier in my life.
 Although I have always loved being a wife, parent, and grandparent, I am also greatly enjoying my experience as a student.
 The insight I gained through just my first class helped me understand my own life more clearly."
 Plus she notes, "The dedication of staff members, faculty, and the friendships developed in such a short time have been a welcome surprise.
 My first instructor was great!!
 He really cared about the students and we all felt supported by his concern and individual attention."

-Gloria has also switched careers since earning her degree - she now serves on the Editorial Advisory Board for Helium.com.
+Gloria also switched careers since earning her degree - she now serves on the Editorial Advisory Board for Helium.com.
 “I am using my degree by writing and editing psychology-related articles.
 I also advise other writers on the importance of properly researching, writing, and citing references for scientific and medical articles.”
 Congratulations on your success, Gloria!